 I teach yoga with a focus on the fascial system.
-If your fascia is tight, it rules.
+If your fascia is tight, it rules the rest of your body.
 Typical stretching strategies will not work.
 Tight fascia requires gentle sustained tension in the correct alignment to encourage it to soften and return to normal functioning.
-It is also important to complete your movements in the best possible alignment in order to train your body how good alignment feels.
+It is also important to complete your movements in the best possible alignment to train your body how good alignment feels.
 Only then will your great alignment on the mat translate off the mat into daily life.
 Learning to approach your yoga practice with these principles in mind will accelerate your results.

-As an occupational therapist, I love teaching yoga to people who have never tried yoga or believe they cannot “do” yoga.
+As an occupational therapist, I love teaching yoga to people who have never tried it or believe they cannot “do” yoga.
 Anyone can practice yoga.
-I specialize in not just teaching you how to practice yoga safely and with the best possible body alignment, but helping you create a yoga practice that addresses your individual needs and is suited to your lifestyle.
+I specialize in teaching safe yoga practice with the best possible body alignment and helping you create a yoga practice that addresses your individual needs and is suited to your lifestyle.

 It is a common misconception that you must do hours of yoga a day or week to reap the benefits.
-Learning and regularly practicing one or two well-chosen poses can build confidence, flexibility, strength, and stamina as well as help you manage pain and stiffness.
-As you are ready you can layer on new poses or breathing strategies to help you build your practice.
+Learning and regularly practicing one or two well-chosen poses can build confidence, flexibility, strength, and stamina and help you manage pain and stiffness.
+As you become comfortable, you can layer on new poses or breathing strategies to help you build your practice.

-Some people prefer to practice in their own home while others prefer to practice with others in a class setting.
-Private yoga training can help you decide if you prefer to practice at home in solitude or if you prefer the company of others.
-Private one on one training can help you build confidence to establish your own practice or join a local class.
+Some people prefer to practice in their own home, while others prefer to practice with others in a class setting.
+Private yoga training can help you decide if you would rather practice at home in solitude or in the company of others.
+Private one-on-one training can help you build confidence to establish your own practice or join a local class.

 Private Yoga or Yoga as Therapy

 I am a licensed healthcare provider who uses yoga as an intervention to address pain, disabilty, health and wellness.
 This is different from a yoga therapist.
 There is some controversy in the yoga world regarding yoga therapy/therapists who are not healthcare practitioners.